Morklympious/fQuery/readme.md

 - `npm run lint` to run a fine-toothed comb through it via Eslint.

 ## Opinions
-- Browserify - It uses browserify to bundle stuff, and a few plugins to help you develop faster, namely `watchify` for compile-on-save
+- [Browserify](http://browserify.org/) - It uses browserify to bundle stuff, and a few plugins to help you develop faster, namely `watchify` for compile-on-save

-- Modular-CSS - Modular CSS because back in the day when I tried react, I was using javascript style properties and hooking them into a `style` attribute on a virtual dom element.
+- [Modular CSS](https://github.com/tivac/modular-css) - Modular CSS because back in the day when I tried React.js, I was using js style properties and hooking them into a `style` attribute on a virtual dom element.
 This is a much cleaner, more familiar way of approaching that same obstacle.

-- Eslint - Because whatever dude, why don't you fight me about linting my code?
+- [Eslint](http://eslint.org/) - Because whatever dude, why don't you fight me about linting my code?
 It's currently set to use the Google preset, but you can just as easily change that by `npm install`ing your favorite preset.

-- Mithril - Yes, this comes with Mithril.
+- [Mithril.js](http://mithril.js.org/) - Yes, this comes with Mithril.
 I included it simply because I think this sort of workflow is ideal for a virtual DOM library.
 You're free to swap it out for any Virtual DOM library of your choice.
 Maybe you're going to go rogue and you don't NEED a virtual DOM library, but honestly that's one of the things that makes Modular CSS so good in this build.
 You don't need a Virtual DOM?
 GET OUTTA HERE.